microsoft/fhir-loader/readme.md

 Detailed instructions can be found [here](docs/deployment.md)

+# Performance
+The FHIR Loader deploys with a Standard App Service plan that can support tens of thousands file imports per hour.
+During testing we have been able to scale the FHIR Loader performance to hundreds of thousands of files per hour.

+Note:  Scaling to hundreds of thousands of files per hour requires additional scaling on the FHIR API to handle the incoming messages.
+High rates of 429's at the API or Cosmos data plane indicate that additional scaling is necessary.

+Detailed performance guidelines can be found [here](docs/performance.md)

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a